DavideDalPos/CSE/content/insecta_mundi/2024/1086_BennettandHayden_2024.md

 ---
-title: 'Review of *Nealyda* Dietz (Lepidoptera: Gelechiidae: Apatetrinae) with description of a new species from the Florida Keys'
+title: 'Review of <i>Nealyda</i> Dietz (Lepidoptera: Gelechiidae: Apatetrinae) with description of a new species from the Florida Keys'
 date: '2024-11-29'
 doi: ''
 issue: '1086'